Retirement savings plan () - mandatory company

 You can recover your savings early only in the following cases:

-- Death of your spouse or Civil partnership partner
+• Death of spouse or Civil partnership partner of holder of

-- Expiry of your unemployment insurance rights or termination of the office of corporate officer for at least 2 years without an employment contract and without pension liquidation in a compulsory old-age insurance scheme
+• Expiry of the unemployment insurance rights of the holder of the - or termination of the office of corporate officer for at least 2 years without employment contract and without pension liquidation in a compulsory old-age insurance scheme

-- Purchase of your principal residence (but in this case, the rights resulting from compulsory payments remain blocked).
+• Purchase of the principal residence (but in this case, the rights resulting from compulsory payments remain blocked).

-Taxation applicable to capital arising from early release
+Taxation applicable to capital resulting from early release

 The situation varies depending on the reason for the early release: